andrej5elin/howto_fftw_apple_silicon/README.md

 >>> timeit sp.fft.rfft2(r, workers = 8, overwrite_x = True)
 106 μs ± 560 ns per loop (mean ± std. dev. of 7 runs, 10,000 loops each)
 ```
 Ok, so the real transforms are actually quite good in scipy, but complex transforms are more than two times slower in scipy.
-Also, here the comparison is not completeley fair because we use overwrite_x = True which implies an in-place transform, whereas in pyfftw we used out-of-place transform, so fftw could be even faster.
+Also, here the comparison is not completeley fair because we use overwrite_x = True which implies an in-place transform, whereas in pyfftw we used out-of-place transform.
+In-place transforms in pyfftw are actually slightly slower.

-Does it matter?
-Not really..
+So, was it worth all the trouble?
+Probably not...
 Just use scipy when developing code.
-If at the end you really need to increase FFT computation speed, then you can try fftw.
-However, to really benefit anything, you really need to apply all tricks explained here...
+If at the end you really need to increase FFT computation speed, then you have another option to try.
+However, to really benefit anything, you need to apply all the tricks explained here...

 ### Finding optimal fftw configuration